Emergent symmetries of relativistic fluid dynamics from local ergodicity

 If one could move beyond $L_{diss}=0$ this could lead To a limit to hydrodynamics that depends very differently on the thermal and mean free path scale.
-The main point here is that \begin{description} \item[(i)] a strongly coupled system could be "close the ergodic limit" at every cell even if the number of dofs in each cell is small. \item[(ii)] Since ergodicity and frame Independence are different concepts, in such a limit, foliation independence should still be valid.
+The main point here is that \begin{description} \item[(i)] a strongly coupled system could be "close the ergodic limit" at every cell even if the number of dofs in each cell is small.
+In this case the ``Khinchin conditions'' \cite{khinchin} are not satisfied, so Gibbsian and Boltzmannian equilibria are very different, but the system will be in a local Gibbsian equilibrium at every point \item[(ii)] Since ergodicity and frame Independence are different concepts, in such a limit, foliation independence should still be valid.
 It is in fact far from clear that, provided the system is strongly coupled and chaotic, decreasing the number of DoFs decreases the applicability of the ergodic hypothesis.
 In this sense, fluctuations should respect foliation independence.
 Approximate foliation independence means fluctuations are inherently non-linear and in fact often help the system thermalize.
 This is particularly appealing if fluctuation-dissipation holds \cite{bonanca}. \end{description} To expand on point \textbf{(i)}, the considerations above are particularly relevant when the system is small enough for quantum effects to be relevant.
 In fact, One can use the direct connection between the Eigenstate thermalization hypothesis \cite{eth} (or similarly ``Berry's conjecture, see \cite{beceth} and references therein) and the microcanonical density matrix to generalize the derivation here to a quantum system.
 A generic mixed density matrix commuting with the Hamiltonian of a theory with a conserved charge and energy-momentum is characterized by the density matrix

 where

 the phase invariance $\theta$ in a first quantized theory just reflects unitarity and $J_{\mu \nu}$ are simply generators of momentum and angular momentum.
 For a highly mixed thermalized system, $\rho$ becomes a pseudo-random matrix, averaged to $ c_{P,Q} c_{P',Q'}^* \simeq 1/d\Sigma(P,Q)$, making it indistinguishable from the microcanonical ensemble examined in this paper.